 3.3.2 prevail over any inconsistent terms or conditions contained, or referred to, in any purchase order, confirmation of order, acceptance of a quotation, or specification or other document supplied by you, or implied by law, trade custom, practice or course of dealing.

-4.1 The Services supplied under the Contract shall be provided by us to you on the dates and at the times, when specified, in the applicable Invoice.
+4.1 The Services supplied under the Contract shall be provided by us to you on the dates and at the times, when specified, in the applicable Invoice or as otherwise agreed between us.

 4.2 For Services where a date is to be arranged with you at a future point in time, we will confirm this date in writing and the Services will be supplied on such date.

-4.4 There may be circumstances in which we need to postpone the Services or change the venue at which Event is to be held and if we do, we shall advise you of this as soon as we possibly can.
-If the postponement is for more than 6 months after the publicised date of the Services or the replacement venue is more than 50 miles away from the publicised venue, you may cancel your ticket by emailing us at email@example.com and we shall provide you with a full refund.
+4.4 There may be circumstances in which we need to postpone the Services or change the venue at which the Services are to be provided and if we do, we shall advise you of this as soon as we possibly can.
+If the postponement is for more than 6 months after the publicised date of the Services or the replacement venue is more than 50 miles away from the publicised venue, you may contact us to request a refund and we shall provide you with a full refund.

 4.5 We shall notify you of any cancellation or postponement of any Services or change to venue by emailing the email address that you provided us with and it is your responsibility to advise us of any change to your email address.
 We shall not be liable for any loss you suffer (such as travelling to the location where the Services were to be provided) arising out of you failing to see our email about any cancellation, postponement or change of venue.